-In order to verify the accuracy of the finite element model developed, two parameters require to be identified:

-- the temperature at a known position - the shear stress conditions
+In order to verify the accuracy of the finite element model developed, the temperature at a known position and shear stress conditions need to be identified.

 The temperature was recorded using a chromel-alumel thermocouple embedded in a blind hole in the stationary specimen at a predetermined depth.